AdobeDocs/commerce-php/src/pages/development/security/content-security-policies.md

 ![](../../_images/security/csp-report-uri.png)

-The create order page in the admin and the checkout page in the storefront can be configured to have their own URI.
-However, if these fields are left blank then the default URI for the admin and storefront areas will be used for reporting.
+The create order page in the Admin and the checkout page in the storefront can be configured to have their own URI.
+However, if these fields are left blank then the default URI for the admin and storefront areas is used for reporting.

-The URL to use for reporting by browsers can also be configured programmatically in your custom module's `config.xml` file:
+The URL to use for reporting by browsers can also be configured programmatically in the `config.xml` for your custom module:

 ```xml
 <?xml version="1.0"?>